glennschler/spotspec/README.md

 ### Examples

 The automated tests are also working examples.
-To understand how to execute reference that [README](./test/README.md)
+To understand how to execute reference the tests [README](./test/README.md)

 ### AWS IAM policy management